Our Chairman, Maurice Dimmock, took control of the @ASIC_LTD Twitter Account on May 9th 18:00 BST (13:00 EDT).

-- We are a non-governmental external accrediting body in the UK for the purposes of Short-Term Study Visa with UK Home Office approval and vetted by Ofsted.
+- We are a non-governmental external accrediting body in the UK for the purposes of Short-Term Study Visa with UK Home Office approval.

 - Internationally we are a quality assurance agency using UK standards to benchmark against, and provide quality assurance, for institutional accreditation.
 We are members of CHEA International Quality Group and affiliates of ENQA in Europe.

 Our accreditation recognizes these international differences and before ASIC will accredit an institution anywhere around the world we ensure that they have local government accreditation where appropriate, and in the case of degrees, that they have degree awarding powers, as our institutional accreditation is not the same as course validation: For example in the USA we are not an approved body to accredit formally for purposes of Federal Loan.
 However, we would carry out and award our institutional accreditation if the institution had CHEA approved accreditation and we would accredit against a set of KPI showing their suitability to receive international students.

 Q12 What other types of academic fraud are most problematic from an admissions perspective?

 Fraudulent Bank statements to show they have the necessary resources to study.

 Q13 What steps can institutions take to combat them?